 Sights to see

-One of the best things about travelling to somewhere like Thessaloniki is that the attractions are mostly free.
+One of the best things about traveling to somewhere like Thessaloniki is that the attractions are mostly free.
 History is threaded throughout the city, from the landmark White Tower, remnant of the ancient city walls, to the more modern buildings of Aristotelous Square.
 And with the beach always representing a free day out, your daily activities don’t have to break the bank, or even make a dent in it.

 The Church of Agios Dimitrios is a beautiful example of Orthodox architecture in the city, and costs nothing to enter (although there is a suggested donation).
 For real history buffs, the Byzantine Museum an absolute must-see, and costs $5.5 dollars entry, with half price concessions.
 However, all public holidays and some selected out of season days are free, so it’s worth checking in advance.